Granada becomes a UNESCO City of Literature

 This tradition has continued to this day and is now even now stronger than it is has ever been.
 Granada is a front-rank centre for literary production and the management of literature-related activities.
 Hundreds of literary events, poetry readings, book launches, round tables, writers’ encounters, seasons, conferences, seminars, etc. are held each year in the city as a result of private and public initiatives of all kinds.
 Numerous independent publishers are based in the city, and an extensive network of bookshops provides spaces where events are always being held.
 Over the course of each academic year, the University of Granada, through the University Extension Unit, The Madrassa.
 Contemporary Culture Centre, the Federico García Lorca Chair or the various departments of the humanities faculties, organises numerous activities for the dissemination and study of literature, on both a national and international scale.
-Institutions including the Alhambra and Generalife Trust, Euro-Arabic Advanced Studies Foundation, Francisco Ayala Foundation, Academy of Letters, and private initiatives of all kinds (the Granada Noir Fiction Festival, Ateneo de Granada la Diente de Oro Association , La Expositiva, La Casa con Libros or the Capital Letters seasons at the Andalusian Literature Centre, Poetry in the Garden, El Vaso Roto, Poetry Slam Granada, among many others) constantly offer poetry and fiction activities.
+Institutions including the Alhambra and Generalife Trust, Euro-Arabic Advanced Studies Foundation, Francisco Ayala Foundation, Academy of Letters, as well as festivals and private-public initiatives of all kinds (the Granada Noir Fiction Festival, Ateneo de Granada la Diente de Oro Association, La Expositiva, La Casa con Libros or the Capital Letters seasons at the Andalusian Literature Centre, Poetry in the Garden, El Vaso Roto, Poetry Slam Granada, among many others) constantly offer poetry and fiction activities.

 But Granada is, above all, the city of Federico García Lorca, who, after Cervantes, is the best known Spanish writer, with his works translated all over the world.
 Built around his figure and his legacy, the city has constructed a large network of facilities, events and institutions, including the Federico García Lorca-City of Granada Poetry Prize, International Poetry Festival (FIB), Huerta de San Vicente (Federico García Lorca House and Museum), and the new Centro Federico García Lorca, which aims to serve as a nexus for contemporary culture.